Generic name: Chlorpromazine Tablets [ klor-PROE-ma-zeen ]

 - Tell your doctor if you have signs of high or low blood sugar like breath that smells like fruit, dizziness, fast breathing, fast heartbeat, feeling confused, feeling sleepy, feeling weak, flushing, headache, more thirsty or hungry, passing urine more often, shaking, or sweating.

-- An unsafe heartbeat that is not normal (long QT on ECG) has happened with Thorazine.
-Sudden deaths have rarely happened in people taking this medicine.
+- An unsafe heartbeat that is not normal (long QT on ECG) has happened with Thorazine (chlorpromazine tablets).
+Sudden deaths have rarely happened in people taking Thorazine (chlorpromazine tablets).
 Talk with the doctor.

 - This medicine may cause the results of some pregnancy tests to be wrong.
 Talk with the doctor.

-- If you are 65 or older, use Thorazine with care.
+- If you are 65 or older, use Thorazine (chlorpromazine tablets) with care.
 You could have more side effects.

-- Taking Thorazine in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Thorazine (chlorpromazine tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Thorazine) best taken?